This is the primary object for simulating user actions in Mozmill

 Fires a click at the given checkbox element to ensure it is either checked or not.

-in Elem element,
+boolean check( in Elem element, in boolean state );

 element